hughes84/hangman-pp3/README.md

 - I got the code for clearing the terminal from [stack overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)

 ### __Design__
-- I built my flowchart using the app [Flowdia Diagrams](https://play.google.com/store/apps/details?id=com.bezapps.flowdia)
+- I designed my flowchart in Visual Studio Code using the extension drawio.png.

 ## __Acknowledgements__
 - I would like to give thanks to my cohort lead Jamie O Neill for his commited work on our slack study groups and one to one huddle sessions when called upon.